over-fitted/cs3245-hw-2/README.md

 Add search functionality

 # Indexing
-Following command assumes that all input files are preprocessed and place in a directory labelled `fakeInput`.
+Following command assumes that all input files are preprocessed and place in a directory labelled `input`. smallInput includes a subset of preprocessed files from the Reuters dataset.
+Answers for these input files can be found in smallInputAnswer directory model answers can be generated using `inMemoryIndex.py`.
-Currently 3 inputs are provided, feel free to add more.

 dict.txt and posting.txt will be written in current directory in bytes.

 ```
-python3 index.py -i fakeInput/ -d dict.txt -p posting.txt
+python3 index.py -i input/ -d dict.txt -p posting.txt
 ```

 # Searching